deput/RWTaskKit/README.md

 - `task identifier with parameters`

 1. start with `@` character just like annotation in Java
-2. followed by a keyword identifing type of task
+2. followed by a keyword identifying type of task
 3. followed by a set of parameters

 - `task body`